dhall-lang/dhall-lang/standard/type-inference.md

     Γ ⊢ ( toMap e : T₁ ) : T₁

-You can instantiate a record literal using the override operator (`T⸬r`), which is syntactic sugar for `(T.default ⫽ r) : T.Type`.
+You can instantiate a record literal using the override operator (`T::r`), which is syntactic sugar for `(T.default ⫽ r) : T.Type`.
 The motivation for this operator is to easily create records without having to explicitly specify default-valued fields.